 Select the parent label for any labels which you wish to nest under a parent label

-Step 5: Utilise project templates for quick campaign set-up and action templates for processes to support campaign delivery.
+Step 5: Utilize project templates for quick campaign set-up and action templates for processes to support campaign delivery.

 Creating project templates speeds up your work by allowing you to predefine your campaign plan with the settings, structure and specific steps you need to take in a particular type of campaign or project.
 Project templates give you the benefit of templating phases, labels, actions, subactions, assignees, custom fields and durations.